SkRhRasel/RecyclerView-Project/README.md

 # RecyclerView-Project
-This is a practical project for learning
+This is a practical android RecyclerView project for learning.